Bald-Faced Hornets in Memphis TN Metro Area

 Bald-Faced Hornet Behavior, Threats, or Dangers

-As with many stinging insects, these pests will sting if they feel threatened or their nest is in danger.
-If a nest is located near human activity, it is important to contact a professional hornet control company for stinging insect control or nest removal.
+Similar to other stinging insects, bald-faced hornets will sting if they perceive a threat or if their nest is at risk.
+If a nest is situated near areas frequented by humans, it is crucial to seek assistance from a professional hornet control company.